damian-robinson/custom-starship-terminal/README.md

 ```
 6. Change the "\<path-to-your-file>" to your own path to the file.
 7. Save the file.
+8. Create another text file named **".hushlogin"**.
+9. Save the file without adding anything into it.
+(This disables the login information from displaying above your prompt when you first launch Terminal.
-8. Open your terminal and you should see the following:
+10. Open your terminal app and you should see the following chevron right prompt:

 ![Cusomized Starship Terminal Prompt](/ss0.png "Cusomized Starship Terminal Prompt")

+Note* Your cursor will be whatever it is in your terminal app settings.

 You can change the prompt symbol by opening the **"starship.toml"** file in a text editor app and  adding whatever prompt symbol you want in place of the chevron right symbol.